xoolive/traffic/docs/user_guide/docker.rst

 If you don't want to be bothered with Python's dependencies and just want to work, using a Docker container might be an easy solution.
-It is quite simple to run the traffic library with everything it needs in a Docker container and you have a few options.
-We provide a self contained container image on GitHub that you can use.
+It is quite simple to run the traffic library with everything it needs in a Docker container, and you have a few options.
+We provide a self-contained container image on GitHub that you can use.
 It has everything in it that you need.
 Or, alternatively, you can build your own image.
 We describe both below.